 Fifteen years into my career, I made the transition from broadcast to digital.
 As the Director of Digital Content for Nexstar Media Group, I work with our stations across the country to build localized strategies, implement best practices, and create innovative content that can be shared across the company.

 Before landing at Nexstar’s corporate office in Irving, I oversaw news operations at the company’s NBC and FOX affiliates in the capital city of Little Rock, Arkansas.
-Our was able to create an environment that fostered growth, encouraged innovation, and produced exceptional journalism.
+Our team was able to create an environment that fostered growth, encouraged innovation, and produced exceptional journalism.
 But the road wasn’t always easy.
 In 2013, KARK and Fox16 merged operations.
 The transition proved difficult, but rewarding.
 In the years that followed, we experienced ratings growth, saw social engagement and digital stats skyrocket, and had to expand our trophy case.

 My position in Little Rock allowed me the to opportunity to fulfill another passion of mine: training.
 I organized and led webinars for thousands of participants across Nexstar focusing on subjects like severe weather, elections, newscast producing, storytelling, digital innovation, and memorable morning shows.
 I created an annual training program in Little Rock for journalists handpicked by news directors across our region.